-Epigenetics alters genes in rheumatoid arthritisJuly 3rd, 2012 in Arthritis & Rheumatism /
+Epigenetics alters genes in rheumatoid arthritisJuly 3, 2012 in Medicine & Health / Arthritis & Rheumatism

 It's not just our DNA that makes us susceptible to disease and influences its impact and outcome.
 Scientists are beginning to realize more and more that important changes in genes that are unrelated to changes in the DNA sequence itself a field of study known as epigenetics are equally influential.